FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 - Continuing the last point, it is always better to save before entering a loading screen instead of after.
 After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
 - Wabbajack does support updating an existing installation of a modlist.
 However, as part of this process, it does delete files that don't match with what it is installing.
 This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
 It is a good practice to keep backups of your save files so that you can update safely.
 Saves are stored within the folder you install D&DDC to.
 - All characters in D&DDC are fully nude, with everything that implies.
 There are sets of underwear you can craft or find, but don't expect it to stick around for very long.
+- D&DDC only supports the English language.
+Changing language is not supported.
 - Adding to, changing, or removing from D&DDC is not supported.
 See the Adding to D&DDC section of this document for more details.
 - As many common issues as I could find have been documented in the Common Issues section of this document.
 Refer to this before asking for support.
 - If you want some tips related to getting started playing the list, refer to the Getting Started in D&DDC section of this document.